CarterSchock/getting-and-cleaning-data/CodeBook.md

  ## Data Transformations <a name="Data Transformations"></a>

-The following is a summary of the steps taken to transform the raw data located at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20H into Full_Tidy.csv.
+The following is a summary of the steps taken to transform the raw data located at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20H into Full_Tidy.txt.
 These steps are executed in the run_analysis.r file :

 - Data was read in from the url and unzipped.
 - Activity and subject labels were renamed to be more descriptive.